November Uprising: Russo-Polish War

 Sympathetic echoes of the Polish aspirations reverberated throughout Europe.
 Enthusiastic meetings had been held in Paris under Lafayette's chairmanship, and money for the Polish cause was collected in the United States.
 The governments of France and Britain, however, did not share the feelings of some of their people.
 King Louis-Philippe of France thought mainly of securing for himself recognition on the part of all European governments, and Lord Palmerston was intent on maintaining friendly relations with Russia.

 Britain regarded with alarm the reawakening of the French national spirit and did not wish to weaken Russia, "as Europe might soon again require her services in the cause of order, and to prevent Poland, whom it regarded as a national ally of France, from becoming a French province of the Vistula".
 Austria and Prussia adopted a position of benevolent neutrality towards Russia.
 They closed the Polish frontiers and prevented the transportation of munitions of war or supplies of any kind.

 Under those circumstances, the war with Russia began to take on a somber and disquieting aspect.
 The Poles fought desperately and attempts were made to rouse Volhynia, Podolia, Samogitia and Lithuania.
 With the exception of the Lithuanian uprising in which the youthful Countess Emilia Plater and several other women distinguished themselves, the guerilla warfare carried on in the frontier provinces was of minor importance and served only to give Russia an opportunity to crush local risings.
 Notorious was the slaughter of the inhabitants of the small town of Ashmiany in Belarus.
 Meanwhile, new Russian forces under Grand Duke Michael Pavlovich of Russia arrived in Poland but met with many defeats.
-Constant warfare, however, and bloody battles such as that at Ostroleka in which 8,000 Poles lost their lives, considerably depleted the Polish forces.
+Constant warfare, however, and bloody battles such as that at Ostroleka in which 8,000 Poles died, considerably depleted the Polish forces.
 Mistakes on the part of the commanders, constant changes and numerous resignations, and the inactivity of the commanders, who continued to hope for foreign intervention, added to the feeling of despair.

 The more radical elements severely criticized the government not only for its inactivity but also for its lack of land reform and its failure to recognize the peasants' rights to the soil they tilled, but the Sejm, fearing that the governments of Europe might regard the war with Russia as social revolution, procrastinated and haggled over concessions.
 The initial enthusiasm of the peasantry waned, and the ineptitude of the government became more apparent.